sheetallamani/plastic-separation-using-LPC2147-with-IR-sensor/README.md

 ## Features

 - Conveyor belt system for transporting municipal waste.
-- Plastic identification system using sensors or cameras.
+- Plastic identification system using IR sensor.
 - Robotic arms for sorting plastics into different bins.
 - Microcontroller/Embedded system for hardware control.
 - Communication module for real-time monitoring and control.